TomHOldershaw/big-data-challenge/README.md

    - Table columns match specified schema
    - Duplicate rows removed where appropriate to avoid Primary Key clashes
 3. Loads tables to RDS database

+All files are in the 'level-1' folder.
+The optional part of the homework, 'level-2' has not been submitted.